“The sound created under the choir’s director David Newsholme is bright and smoothly blended, with excellent articulation and dynamic detail”

 The formation of Canterbury Cathedral’s Girls’ Choir in 2014 was covered widely by the international media and featured in a BBC documentary about the Cathedral.

-The Girls’ Choir has already performed at events of significance in the Cathedral.
-These include the service held to mark the 20th anniversary of the ordination of women priests and the consecration service of the Bishop of Europe.
+Since then the choir has performed at numerous events of significance, including the service held to mark the 20th anniversary of the ordination of women priests and the consecration service of the Bishop of Europe.
 More recently they sang at a service of dedication and unveiling of two royal statues, attended by HM the Queen and HRH the Duke of Edinburgh, and the consecration service for the first female diocesan bishop.
-Typically, the Girls’ Choir performs at Evensong in the Cathedral twice every month, frequently with the lay clerks of the Cathedral Choir.
-There are currently 24 girls in the choir, all of whom are aged between 12 and 18.
-The majority attend local schools in Canterbury, though some come from further afield.
-The group rehearses in the Cathedral each Wednesday evening.
-In addition to their regular liturgical responsibilities, the Girls’ Choir will occasionally participate in other events both at the Cathedral and further afield.

 The Girls’ Choir regularly collaborates with world-class ensembles, recently including His Majestys Sagbutts and Cornetts, Fretwork, The English Concert, The Harmonious Society of Tickle-Fiddle Gentlemen, and VOCES8.
 The choir has recorded for Decca Records, Signum Classics and BBC Music Magazine; it has featured as artists of the week on Classic FM and Apple Music, and has performed live on BBC and ITV television.

 Canterbury Cathedral Girls’ Choir has been generously supported by The Peter Cundill Foundation.